 But unfortunately, real life intervened.
 We own a construction company—waterproofing, which is a subcontractor job, and thus we are at the beck and call of general contractors.
-So of course our contractor down in San Luis Obispo, seven hours to the southwest, chose this time to schedule us.
+So of course our contractor down in San Luis Obispo, seven hours to the southwest, chose to schedule us that week.

 Well, drat.
 The Sacramento area where we live was only going to get to see 80% of the eclipse, and traveling further south would only reduce those numbers.
 Still, it’s not as though I’ve never seen an eclipse before.
 I viewed one from Los Angeles in the nineties, and we had an absolutely perfect day to go with the last total eclipse in Eureka, California, back in 2012.

 Besides, I couldn’t find the approved glasses anywhere.
 I’d tossed the last pair, never thinking that these things might be hard to come by.
-It had been no big deal to find them the last two times.
+It had been no big deal to find them before.
 Ha.
-I don’t know if they were deliberately made scarce to drive up the prices or if retailers merely underestimated the numbers of people who would want them, but I couldn’t find the special glasses in stores anywhere.
-And there were plenty of warnings about buying them online, even if I was willing to pay fifty bucks for three pair, which I wasn’t.
+I don’t know if they were deliberately made scarce to drive up the prices, or if retailers underestimated the numbers of people who would want them, but I couldn’t find the special glasses in stores anywhere.
+And there were plenty of warnings about buying them online, even if I was willing to pay fifty bucks for them, which I wasn’t.

 Plus, we were going to the coast.
 During my first solar eclipse, we had also gone to the beach, and we were frustrated by clouds blocking the view.
 They cleared at the last moment, but that’s not the sort of thing you can count on.
 So I told myself it was no big deal and to just get over it.

 But in the back of my mind, I didn’t quite let go.
 I had the eclipse time memorized, and the morning of the twenty-first, I scanned the beach eagerly.